aathanor/ResearchSite/content/pri_complete_draft.md

 Hartry Field's formulation of the primitive reference problem highlights a fundamental issue in semantic theory: how do basic referring terms get their reference without relying on other referring terms?
 Traditional approaches assume words must somehow "hook onto" objects in the external world, but this leads to infinite regress—what grounds the grounding relation itself?

-Field's challenge to Tarski's truth schema illustrates the core problem.
+[^12]Field's challenge to Tarski's truth schema illustrates the core problem.
 Tarski proposed: "Snow is white" is true if and only if snow is white.
 Field's concern is that the right side {snow is white} (using braces to avoid quotation confusion) appears to be just another bunch of words with no primitive reference to actual snow.
 Where is the connection to the external world?

 **PRI's dissolution**: The problem dissolves when we recognize that {snow is white} is not disconnected words floating in semantic space, but word-patterns as they exist **integrated with sensation-patterns** within the snow-constellation-pattern.
 This constellation includes: